trexitycode/wirestate/docs/API.md

 ### Usage

-The callbacks object will have the callback function for the states in the statemachine.
+The callbacks object will have the callback functions.
-Think of it as something that happens when we enter a state, however it is not required as some states don't need anything to happen upon entering.
-So, in other words, not all states need callbacks, but the callbacks must belong to a state.

 The callback object will map each function to a particular state.
 Say you have the following machine: